7092073837/mongspark/README.md

     4.If running from spark-shell then change your working directory to org.com.analytics.df or org.com.analytics.rdd locations

-    5.Run the Movie_Driver Object to view results
+    5.Run the MovieDriver Object to view results

 Analytics Assignments: